 |Title Editor toolbar when title editor is not wide enough for the whole toolbar to display.
 The toolbar items that do not fit can be accessed from thebutton that appears at the end of the toolbar.|

 The titles are saved as .kdenlivetitle type documents.

 Choosefrom the Add Clip drop down (see picture)

 Click the Open Document button on the Title Clip editor toolbar or choose Open document from themenu and load up a title saved earlier.

-Template Titles allow you create a template for other titles in your project.
-You can create the template title with the settings that all the titles in the project should have and then base subsequent titles on the template.
-If you decide to change the look of you titles you only need change the template title and the titles based on this template will automatically update to reflect any formating changes you made to the template title.
+Template Titles allow you to create a template for other titles in your project.
+You create the template title with the settings that all the titles in the project should have and then base subsequent titles on the template.
+If you decide to change the look of your titles, you only need change the template title and the titles based on this template will automatically update to reflect any formatting changes you made to the template title.

 To create a template title

-Choosefrom the drop down and create a title with the text %s in it and formated how you desire it.
+Choosefrom the drop down and create a title with the text %s in it and formatted how you desire it.
 Save this title as described above.

 To use the template title